Adam Idah: Norwich City

 Idah made his first senior appearance on 27 August 2019, playing the full 90 minutes as Norwich lost 1–0 at Crawley Town in the EFL Cup.
 He made his Premier League debut as a substitute against Crystal Palace on 1 January 2020 before starting Norwich's 2019–20 FA Cup third round match at Preston North End on 4 January, making his FA Cup debut.
 He scored his first professional hat-trick in the match, his third senior appearance for Norwich.
-He scored 3 league goals in 17 appearances on the way to his side's 2020–21 EFL Championship title win.
+He scored 3 league goals in 17 appearances on the way to his team's 2020–21 EFL Championship title win.
 On 15 January 2022, Idah scored his first Premier League goal for Norwich City in a 2–1 win against Everton in what was his first start for Norwich City in the Premier League and his first start at Carrow Road.

 Celtic

 Idah moved on loan to Celtic on 1 February 2024.
 He scored two penalties against Hibernian at Easter Road.
 He also scored the winning goal in the 2024 Scottish Cup final at Hampden Park against Rangers, sealing the League and Cup double.

 On 14 August 2024, Idah returned to Celtic on a permanent transfer, signing a five-year contract.
 He was instrumental in Celtic's final two UEFA Champions League league stage matches against Young Boys and Aston Villa, setting up Celtic's winning goal in the former and scoring twice in the latter.